kaitlinramby/codingFinalProject/README.md

 * I decided to scrape the data from these pages using Python via a Jupyter notebook.

-* I launched a one-click server data analysis in Digital Ocean with python and a Jupyter Notebook installed.
+* I launched a one-click server data analysis in Digital Ocean with Python and a Jupyter Notebook installed.

 * After a lot of research and reading, I used a [Medium tutorial](https://medium.com/@ageitgey/quick-tip-the-easiest-way-to-grab-data-out-of-a-web-page-in-python-7153cecfca58) combined with the information from the lessons this term in Python, to scrape the tables on the above mentioned web pages and merge them together, which you can [see in full here](https://github.com/kaitlinramby/codingFinalProject/blob/master/Hofstede%2BCultural%2BDimensions%2BProject.ipynb).